 '''

 [InstallShield Silent]

 Version=v3.00.000

 File=Response File

 [Application]

 Name=Client Security Software

-Version=1.2
+Version=1.3

 Company=IBM

 [DlgOrder]

-Dlq0=Welcome-0

-Count=7
+Dlg0=Welcome-0

+Count=8

 Dlg1=AskDestPath-0

 Dlg2=AskYesNo-0

 Dlg3=SdShowUserAndPassword-0

-Dlg4=AskKeyPath-0
+Dlq4=AskKeyPath-0

 Dlg5=AskArchivePath-0

-Dlg6=SdFinishReboot-0
+Dlg6=GetPap-0

+Dlg7=SdFinishReboot-0

 [Welcome-0]

 Result=1

 [AskDestPath-0]

 szPath=C:\MySecurity

 Result=1

 [AskYesNo-0]

 Result=1

 [SdShowUserAndPassword-0]

 svPassword=12345678

 Result=1

 [AskKeyPath-0]

 szKF=C:\MyKeyFile

 Result=1

 [AskArchivePath-0]

 szAP=K:\MyArchive

 Result=1

+[GetPap-0]

+szPAP=11111111

+Result=1

 [SdFinishReboot-0]

 Result=1

 BootOption=1

 '''

 - szPath=C:\MySecurity designates where Client Security Software will be installed. - svPassword=12345678 assigns the hardware password for the IBM embedded Security Chip as "12345678."
-You can assign any hardware password you want, as long as it adheres to the rules for the hardware password.
-For information on the rules for the hardware password, see "Appendix B Rules for the hardware password," on page 34.
+You can assign any hardware password you want, as long as it adheres to the rules for the hardware

-- szKF=C:\MyKeyFile designates the path to the ADMIN.KEY file.
+- password.
+For information on the rules for the hardware password, see "Appendix B Rules for the hardware password," on page 36. - szKF=C:\MyKeyFile designates the path to the ADMIN.KEY file.
 For the unattended installation to run properly, ADMIN.KEY must be in the specified path on the client hard disk or on a shared network directory.
 If the ADMIN.KEY file you use is stored on a diskette, copy it to the client hard disk or to a shared network directory so that it is available for the unattended installation. - szAP=K:\MyArchive designates the path where the keys are archived.
 For the unattended installation to run properly, do not store the key archive on a diskette.
-If you want to store the key archive on a diskette, store the key archive on the client hard disk or a shared network directory during the unattended installation, and then copy it to a diskette after the installation is complete. - 4.
-From the Windows desktop, click Start $\rightarrow$ Run. - 5.
-Type the path to SETUP.EXE, and add [space]-s to the path (for example, C:\Security\setup.exe -s).
-All files will be installed in the path specified for szPath, and the computer will restart.
+If you want to store the key archive on a diskette, store the key archive on the client hard disk or a shared network directory during the unattended installation, and then copy it to a diskette after the installation is complete.4 - (some systems only) szPAP=11111111 designates the administrator password that has been set for the computer.
+If you are installing Client Security Software on one of the following computers: - NetVista 6059, 6569, 6579, 6649 - NetVista 6646 all Q1x models and an administrator password has been set for the computer, you must type the administrator password beside szPAP=.
+If the computer on which you are installing the software is not listed above, you do not have to edit the szPAP entry.